-This year, with the scourge of COVID-19 devastating the health of people around the world, it is not surprising that the day generates awareness across the world regarding and food security and nutritious diets.
+This year, with the scourge of COVID-19 pandemic devastating the health of people around the world, it is not surprising that the World Food Day generates awareness across the world regarding and food security and nutritious diets.

 World Food Day 2020 received the importance it deserves.
 The day was focused to highlight food and agriculture as an important part of the COVID-19 response.
 Hence, the theme of World Food Day 2020 was: “Grow, nourish, sustain.
 Together.
 Our actions are our future.”